HI. We are a professional couple work in education. Tiziana is a language teacher and Charles is an artist and educator in Landscape Architecture.

 No smokers please.

+Phillip Island has experienced a very dry summer and the weather will probably still be good for swimming in April.
+Our local beach is a short walk down the road and very beautiful.
 As Tiziana is a language teacher she is expertly able to help others improve their English or alternatively, loves to keep her skills up in speaking other languages.
-Cooking is one of Tiziana’s passions (so dinners should be healthy, satisfying and varied) - she is willing to share her skills with any guests.
+Cooking is one of Tiziana’s passions - she is willing to share her skills with any guests.
 Her other passion is textiles and sewing.
 We are both keen readers and have an extensive library covering literature, art and philosophy which we are happy to share.
-Tiziana loves beach walks and yoga and would welcome a buddy (or teacher!)

 We think our place might best suit a couple who enjoy as bit of autonomy and a bit of their own time out.

 We are hoping to host someone with building/ carpentry experience who will be able to work on projects with Tiziana (Charles may be busy working on his art) who is very practical and keen to help but has no knowledge in this area and will need guidance.
-A retired builder would be great as we are slowly adding some finishing touches to the historic cottage and we would also like to convert a shipping container into a gardening and tool shed with a water collecting tank attached and perhaps solar panels on top.
-Having two wooden houses on the property means there will also be some maintenance jobs such as carpentry, sanding, painting, revarnishing, as well as window cleaning, gutter cleaning, etc.
+A retired builder would be great as we are slowly adding some finishing touches to the historic cottage.
+Having two wooden houses on the property means there will also be some maintenance jobs such as carpentry, sanding, painting, revarnishing, as well as window cleaning, etc.

 English, Italian, French, Japanese and a smattering of Spanish